Organization of EPA's Region 5 Office in Chicago

 - Equal employment opportunity and special emphasis programs.

-The External Communications Office and Multimedia Programs Office are located in ORA.
+The External Communications Office and the Tribal and Multimedia Programs Office are located in ORA.

 - Air and Radiation Division